ku222/AdaptiveCardBuilder/README.md

 **Easily Build and Export Adaptive Cards Through Python**<br>
 - Programmatically construct adaptive cards like Lego, without the learning curve of Adaptive Card 'Templating'
-- Avoids the deeply-nested visual format of traditional JSON editing
+- Avoid the curly-braces jungle of traditional JSON editing
 - Build pythonically, but with minimal abstraction while preserving readability
+- Output built cards to JSON in a single method call
 - Send output to any channel with Adaptive Card support to be rendered.

 <br>